 Turn Your Smartphone Into A Fax Machine

-If your business is on the go as much as you then you may want to look into a mobile method of collecting payments.
+If your business is on the go as much as you, then you may want to look into a mobile method of collecting payments.
 According to Community Merchants USA, only 27% of purchases are made with cash while 66% are made with plastic (credit, debit, or gift cards).
 If you don’t have a way to accept credit cards you are missing out on the largest share of customer spending.
-Products such as Square, PayPal Here, and Breadcrumb by Groupon allow you to turn your smartphone or tablet into a mobile payment processor.
+Products such as Square and PayPal Here allow you to turn your smartphone or tablet into a mobile payment processor.

 Keep Appointments On-Hand

 Was that appointment at 2:30 or 3:30?
 Who’s scheduled to cover the front desk tomorrow?
 With so many dates and schedules to remember you need to be able to access your calendar anytime, anywhere.
-Unlike a traditional date book or some apps for your phone, Microsofts Outlook (part of Office365) can be accessed from any device connected to the internet which is great for people who are on the go.
+Unlike a traditional date book, Microsoft’s Outlook can be accessed from any device connected to the internet which is great for people who are on the go.
+Take things a step farther and use Microsoft Bookings to let clients see when you are available and schedule an appointment.

 Create A To-Do List

-Communicate with employees what needs to be done though software such as Microsoft Outlook (part of Office 365).
+Communicate with employees what needs to be done though software such as Microsoft Outlook.
 Create and send tasks to specific employees or create a list for the whole group.
 Tasks can be updated or checked off as progress is made.
 Attach files, emails, and business cards to tasks to reduce the amount of time spent searching and increase the time spent working.

 Stay Caught Up On Industry News